I’m perched precariously on the back of the motorbike seat as we weave through the thick late afternoon traffic of Hanoi.

 After dinner, we find our way to the weekend night market which is held every Saturday and Sunday.
 With this week being the Mid-Autumn Festival the streets are packed with walkers.
 It is so busy and congested, but a great experience not to be missed.

 Over the next few days, we seem to eat and drink – a lot!
-Each meal becomes a treat, and we often found ourselves more enthralled with photographing the decor, than choosing what to eat.
+Each meal becomes a treat, and we often found ourselves more enthralled by photographing the decor, than choosing what to eat.

 Explorason was delighted when we discovered a Harry Potter café – ‘Always Café‘.